Mapisys/Mapisys/README.md

 - 👋 Hi friends!
 I’m @Mapisys
-- 👀 I’m interested in: Game Development
+- 👀 I’m interested in: Cybersecurity, Digital Forensic, and Game Development
-- 🌱 I’m currently learning: Lua
+- 🌱 I’m currently learning: Lua, Godot, Go-lang
 - 💞️ I’m looking to collaborate on: Making video games together! uwu
 - 📫 How to reach me: @mapisys on discord
 - 😄 Pronouns: They/Them